ragu-1997/Project-Microservice/README.md

 # overview

-I create one hospital samble application for automate orchestration and kubernetes micro service module. so we use Containaraized application for user traffic controlling and effective usage also.
+I create one hospital sample application for automate orchestration and kubernetes micro service module. so we use Containaraized application for user traffic controlling and effective usage also.
 Add some monitoring tool and proplem triggering  alarts for curicial time.so, I try to make a examble of good application modules and flow for CI/CD

 # Azure platform utilization